13 New Year’s Resolutions That Finally Work—Here’s the Method

 Start with: “Put shoes on and step outside”

-The point isn’t to lower ambition—it’s to lower resistance.
+The goal isn’t to lower your ambition—it’s to lower the resistance.

-Contrary to popular belief, smallness isn’t weakness.
+Despite what many people think, starting small isn’t a weakness.
 It’s what makes consistency possible.

-When the first step feels almost too easy to skip, you’re far more likely to actually do it, especially on low-motivation days.
+When the first step feels almost impossible to avoid, you’re much more likely to take action, especially on days when motivation is low.

-And over time, those small starts scale up into real momentum.
+And over time, those small actions build into real momentum.

 13. I Build Identity Instead of Chasing Outcomes